Leavenworth, Washington: Local Guide with Best Things To Do

 Smack dab in the center of the Pacific Northwest sits a town that’ll make you swear you’ve been transported to Germany.
-Leavenworth’s Bavarian-themed architecture draws many tourists from Seattle and the surrounding areas.
+Leavenworth’s Bavarian-themed architecture draws many tourists from Seattle and the surrounding areas, especially during popular times like Oktoberfest and the Christmas lighting ceremonies.

 The town’s German theme is charming yet undeniably kitchy, but there is much more to Leavenworth than lederhosen and pretzels if you know where to look.
 (Though while we’re on the subject, you should definitely get a pretzel while you’re there!)

 We lived in Leavenworth for 6 months and seriously fell in love with this mountain town.
 We’re sharing what to do, where to eat and how to experience Leavenworth like a local.

 Where is Leavenworth?

 Nestled in a valley with Washington’s iconic Cascade Mountains as the backdrop, you’d be hard-pressed to find a more idyllic setting.
 Located 117 miles east of Seattle, Leavenworth is a popular spot for Seattlites to visit on weekends and makes a perfect addition to any visit to Washington state.

 What time of year is best to visit Leavenworth?